scikit-learn/enhancement_proposals/slep000/proposal.rst

 general guidelines or information to the scikit-learn community, but does not propose a new feature.
 Informational SLEPs do not necessarily represent a scikit-learn community consensus or recommendation, so users and implementers are free to ignore Informational SLEPs or follow their advice.
+For instance, an informational SLEP could be one explaining how people can write a third party estimator, one to explain the usual process of adding a package to the contrib org, or what our inclusion criteria are for scikit-learn and scikit-learn-extra.

 3. A Process SLEP describes a process surrounding scikit-learn, or proposes a change to (or an event in) a process.
 Process SLEPs are like Standards Track SLEPs but apply to areas other than the scikit-learn library itself.
 They may propose an implementation, but not to scikit-learn’s codebase; they require community consensus.
-Examples include procedures, guidelines, changes to the decision-making process, and changes to the tools or environment used in scikit-learn development.
+Examples include procedures, guidelines, changes to the decision-making process and the governance document, and changes to the tools or environment used in scikit-learn development.
 Any meta-SLEP is also considered a Process SLEP.

 SLEP Workflow